codeparticle/rdx/README.md

 `mapState` does the same thing with selectors, but also allows you to provide custom names for each selector's `get`-prefixed name.

-there is a third function that automatically binds both of these to your app's actions + selectors, called `generateMappers`.
+there is a third function that automatically binds both of these to your app's actions + selectors, called `createMappers`.
 It is called by default by RDX, but if you don't want to use these, you can turn that off in configs when creating a store, and they will not be created via `combineModules` automatically.

 Here is a comparison using the `connect` function from react-redux.